Play by the Search Engine’s rules and you don’t need to worry about being caught out by Google algorithm updates – we show you how.

 Monitor your website

-It’s important to track your rankings – especially the keywords that are in the first page of the SERPs*.
-Then you will notice if you’re rankings have dropped or equally as alarming is where you have had a huge influx of traffic which can also arouse the suspicion of Google.
-In addition, Google may send you a message via Webmaster Tools so if you’re not checking your account, you may not get a head’s up from them about your rankings drop.
+It’s important to track your rankings – especially the keywords that are on the first page of the SERPs*.
+Then you will notice if your rankings have dropped or equally alarming is where you have had a huge influx of traffic which can also arouse the suspicion of Google.
+In addition, Google may send you a message via Webmaster Tools so if you’re not checking your account, you may not get a heads-up from them about your rankings drop.

 Don’t put all your eggs in one basket

 The underlying message in all this stated by leading SEO expert Danny Sullivan of Search Engine Land is not to put all your eggs in one basket.
-Diversify your online marketing strategies so traffic is driven from different sources and you’re not relying solely on Search Engines.
-SEO is one of the most cost-effective internet marketing strategies but it’s also about building your brand through public relations, advertising and social media marketing.
+Diversify your online marketing strategies, so traffic is driven from different sources, and you’re not relying solely on organic traffic.
+SEO is one of the most cost-effective internet marketing strategies, but it’s also about building your brand through public relations, advertising, and social media marketing.

 There is little coincidence that Google chose the names Penguin and Panda for the Google algorithm updates.
-As we always say in SEO, there is only black and white, there are no shades of grey when it comes to following Search Engine guidelines.
-SEO Works is part of Internet Intelligence Works, a full-service internet marketing agency.
-Contact us if you would like to find out more about the services we offer and remember it’s a jungle out there.
+As we always say in SEO, there is only black and white, there are no shades of grey when it comes to following search engine guidelines.
+Contact us if you would like to find out more about the services we offer, and remember it’s a jungle out there.

 *Search Engine Results Pages